msenkiv/Saft/README.md

+# POV
-# Simple web site containing some simple events from javascript
+Simple web site containing some simple events from javascript.
-this work simulate a front end of a POV.
+This work simulate a front end of a POV.